Ads.com, LLC Monetizer Program - Terms and Conditions

 4.9 Not send Referral Traffic to the MP by any of the following methods: listings on newsgroups or discussion boards, bulk emails, ICQ postings, chatroom/IRC postings, frames, zero pixel frames, hitbots, clickbots, spiders, CGI scripts, Java scripts, paid to click programs, paid to read programs, reciprocal click agreements, click farms or any other similar method, as determined by Company in Company’s sole and absolute discretion;

-4.10 Not utilize or permit use of any of the Referral Traffic for the delivery of unsolicited commercial email messages (i.e., spam, as that term is defined in the U.S CAN-SPAM Act of 2003) or for any other illegal and/or dubious purpose or activity, as determined by Company in Company’s sole and absolute discretion and/or;
+4.10 Not utilize or permit use of any of the Referral Traffic for the delivery of unsolicited commercial email messages (i.e., spam, as that term is defined in the U.S. CAN-SPAM Act of 2003) or for any other illegal, unethical, and/or improper purpose or activity, as determined by Company in Company’s sole and absolute discretion; and/or

 4.11 Prevent “bots” or “spiders” from initiating requests for Publisher’s Domains, search results, or executing Click-Throughs on unauthorized landing pages or linked websites.